beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">The work examines the academic library's position as a culturally and historically situated producer and curator of knowledge and its instrumental role in driving social reproduction and the status quo through the discussions and insights of the modern capitalist academic library (MCAL) and dialectics, dialectical material monism as alternative way to understand the MCAL, how the MCAL relates to ideology, and the counter-hegemonic academic librarian, and transition of quantity into quality as a tool for counter-hegemony. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Battista, Andrew and Jill Conte.
 2016.
 “Teaching with Data: Visualization and Information as a Critical Process.”
-In Pagowsky and McElroy, 147-154.**
+In Pagowsky and McElroy(b), 147-154.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Battista and Conte use critical pedagogy to explore how accessing, formatting, interpreting, and visualizing data is a culturally constructed process. </p>

 **Berg, Jacob.
 2016.
 “Googling Google: Search Engines As Market Actors in Library Instruction.”
-In Pagowsky and McElroy, 87-94.**
+In Pagowsky and McElroy(b), 87-94.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Berg argues against the “neutrality” of Google, saying the Google search results are the results of “dominate narratives” and capitalism.
 He designs his classes so that students are provoked to analyze critically the problems that this causes in search consumption.
 To encourage critical learning, he also holds his classes in computer labs where the hierarchy of professor/instructor-student is disrupted. </p>

 **Carbery, Alan and Sean Leahy.
 2016.
 “From Traditional to Critical: Highlighting Issues of Injustice and Discrimination through Primary Sources.”
-In Pagowsky and McElroy, 155-162.**
+In Pagowsky and McElroy(b), 155-162.**
 [Link to Reference](.

 <p style="text-indent: 40px">Carbery and Leahy discuss the opportunities that primary sources can have on critical learning experiences.
 The primary sources that they introduce in their classes allow students to critical think about how we interrupt artifacts from the past and how they inform our understanding of history.
 During these discussions, they encourage students to think about how minority narratives are often marginalized in history and what roles primary sources play in affirming or disrupting dominant historical narratives. </p>